nigam214/RBAC/README.md

 There are three Blade extensions.
 Basically, it is replacement for classic if statements.

+> Blade extensions will only work for `User` model and get the valid user on blade page via Auth.

 ```php
 @role('admin') // @if(Auth::check() && Auth::user()->roleIs('admin'))
     // user is admin